fineanmol/plant-tree/README.md

-🌴 Updated on Fri, 23 May 2025 16:22:02 GMT
+🌿 Updated on Fri, 23 May 2025 17:26:14 GMT

-> "Any fool can write code that a computer can understand."
+> "Truth can only be found in one place: the code."